 On the above numerical exemple, we see that $S$ seems to always increase when $\langle E \rangle$ increases.
 This seems coherent intuitively, as states with more energy are understood as more “agitated” and hence more chaotic or disogranised, thus being able to explore more possibilities for their energies $E_i$ (Entropy also has to do with predictability of the evolution of the states, and hence chaos in a deeper rigorous sense, we will come back to it).

 A consequence of this, is that $T$ thus defined will seemingly always be a positive quantity.
 This is also a good news for our proposition of definition.
 What sense could we make of a negative temperature anyway?
 Well, this interesting question will has a very nice answer: negative temperature systems can exists, and our definition allows for it.
 They are known as “forced systems”, in which the entropy of the system dicreases when we imput more energy (i.e. the system becomes more organized when we inject energy in them).
-Such systems rarely exist spontaneously in nature and we’ll discuss them and their importance later on.
+Such systems rarely exist spontaneously in nature and come at the price that the entropy of the surrounding larger system must increase.
+This discussion is a bit beyond the scope of the current lecture, and we will have to postpone it for later.

 With this definition, we also get the important property that hot flows from hot system to cold sytem, under the addition of the second principle of thermodynamics as discussed here.
 We will come back to the second principle in the context of statistical physics later.